Variables

 User-defined variables are variables that you create by defining the variable name and assigning it a value in the job or SMART folder definitions.
 Before a job is submitted, Control-M resolves the variables and uses the value that is retrieved in the current job execution.
 For more information, see Adding Variables.
 For a description of the names and values that you can assign to user-defined variables, see Variable Names and Values.

-• Local: Variables that can be referenced by the job they are defined in, such as messages, do-action arguments, or the job script in succeeding executions.
+• Local: Variables are referenced by the job they are defined in, such as messages, If-Action arguments, or a job script in succeeding executions.

-• Named Pool: Variables that can be referenced by any job in the same Named Pool.
+• Named Pool: Variables are referenced by any job in the same pool, which is a group of shared variables that share the same pool name.

-• SMART Folder: Variables that can be referenced by jobs and sub-folders in the SMART folder.
+• SMART Folder: Variables are referenced by jobs and sub-folders in the SMART folder.

 System Variables